Lord Frost was a flop who got tired of being the fall guy for Boris Johnson

 Such an interim agreement is exactly where it has ended up, and where it is going to end.
 It is in fact the final agreement.

-Neither Frost nor Johnson, for obvious reasons, sought to highlight and address the fact that the radical renegotiation of the Withdrawal Agreement (WA) had not been the success they had hoped for.
+Neither Frost nor Johnson, for obvious reasons, sought to highlight and address the fact that the radical renegotiation of the withdrawal agreement (WA) had not been the success they had hoped for.
 Perhaps it was mission impossible; perhaps Frost messed up; perhaps Johnson was just trying it on.
 But in any case Frost was a flop, and yet another fall guy for Boris Johnson, who has now got bored with it, really does want to “get Brexit done”, and has decided to settle largely on EU terms and get on with the urgent task of political survival.

 In retrospect, it does look like Johnson signed the WA in bad faith, just to win the 2019 election and with every intention of unpicking it at a later date.
 Therefore, after Michael Gove’s polite ways had got him nowhere, he sent Frost over to Brussels to play the madman, and to see what he might get.
 It was an extension of the Dominic Cummings school of diplomacy – do things they don’t expect: disrupt expectations.
 So Frost threatened to collapse the UK-EU trade and cooperation treaty, revert to WTO terms and dare the EU to impose a hard border in Ireland.
 Article 16 was always about to be triggered, with grim consequences.
 It wasn’t (except by the EU, briefly).